Iowa-class battleship

 The four Iowa-class ships were the last battleships commissioned in the U.S. Navy.
 All older U.S. battleships were decommissioned by 1947 and stricken from the Naval Vessel Register (NVR) by 1963.
 Between the mid-1940s and the early 1990s, the Iowa-class battleships fought in four major U.S. wars.
-In the Pacific Theater of World War II, they served primarily as fast escorts for s of the Fast Carrier Task Force and also shelled Japanese positions.
+In the Pacific Theater of World War II, although designed for surface action, they served primarily as fast escorts for s of the Fast Carrier Task Force and also shelled Japanese positions.
 During the Korean War, the battleships provided naval gunfire support (NGFS) for United Nations forces, and in 1968, New Jersey shelled Viet Cong and Vietnam People's Army forces in the Vietnam War.
 All four were reactivated and modernized at the direction of the United States Congress in 1981, and armed with missiles during the 1980s, as part of the 600-ship Navy initiative.
 During Operation Desert Storm in 1991, Missouri and Wisconsin fired missiles and 16 in guns at Iraqi targets.

 Costly to maintain, the battleships were decommissioned during the post–Cold War drawdown in the early 1990s.
 All four were initially removed from the Naval Vessel Register, but the United States Congress compelled the Navy to reinstate two of them on the grounds that existing shore bombardment capability would be inadequate for amphibious operations.
 This resulted in a lengthy debate over whether battleships should have a role in the modern navy.
 Ultimately, all four ships were stricken from the Naval Vessel Register and released for donation to non-profit organizations.
 With the transfer of Iowa in 2012, all four are museum ships part of non-profit maritime museums across the US.